Weltmacht/dota2-bot/README.md

 Added a few lines of complex data types from Python for examples.

 TODO:
-    * Find out how to get DOTA2 match start events to either call to Python, or find a way to subscribe to player starting a match
+    * Find out how to get DOTA2 match start events to either call to Python, or find a way to subscribe to player starting a match  -- Game State Integration addon for DOTA2
+    * How do we receive the request and respond or process properly